paulcarroty/indicator-upower/README.md

 |   Cedric   |    x   |       x      |      x      |    x   |    x    |        x        |           no           |
 |    Bacon   |    x   |       x      |      x      |    x   |    x    |        no       |           no           |
 |  vegetahd  |    x   | not reliable |      x      |    x   |    x    |        no       |           no           |

+## Limiting battery's Charge
+- It's a feature which needs to be enable on the device itself.
+Please create a bug request against the repository of your device and mentions this commit : https://github.com/Halium/android_device_oneplus_oneplus3/pull/10/commits/f9154c467c0f6c6d9748f9d854dff01b44cce66f

 ## Installation
 - Install the application from OpenStore,